Japan - Tips

 Japan's industrialized, free market economy is the second-largest in

-world Its economy is highly efficient and
+the world Its economy is highly efficient and

-competitive in areas linked to
+competitive in areas linked to international

 trade, but productivity is far lower in protected areas such as